ICAN "Involved Citizens Active in Neighborhoods"

 Citizen involvement and volunteer service is important to our city and continues to be an increasing need as resources become even more limited.
 The I CAN program allows the community to focus its efforts based on priorities and needs assessment.
 An Advisory Council, comprised of a representative body of our city's departments, institutions, and stakeholders with service as a key focus participates as part of the Community Service and Volunteer Engagement Plan and also gives direction for the I CAN Initiative.
 The Community Service and Volunteer Engagement Plan focuses on Education, Neighborhood Development, Environmental Conservation and Green Initiatives throughout the city.

-Congratulations!
-Volunteers once again demonstrated how much St. Petersburg cares!
-More than 1,300 people, residents, business owners, the faith-based community and neighborhood groups completed over 85 projects last September.
+Each year, volunteers demonstrate how much St. Petersburg cares!
+More than 1,302 volunteers and 43 groups -- St. Petersburg residents, business owners, the faith-based community and neighborhood groups -- completed more than 71 projects last September.
 Contributions from 19 sponsors ensured the day was a huge success!
-St. Petersburg holds on to the City of Compassion Care Cup trophy, presented by Somebody Cares Tampa Bay for having the most volunteers participate.
+For 10 years, St. Petersburg earned the City of Compassion Care Cup trophy, presented by Somebody Cares Tampa Bay, for having the most volunteers participate.
 Under the umbrella of CareFest USA, the annual event is usually held the fourth Saturday in September across the nation.

 For City Volunteer Frequently Asked Questions, see our FAQ page.